Living Bird Magazine

 - Cool Facts

-- The female Baird's Sandpiper lays a clutch of eggs that is up to 120% of her body mass in four days, shortly after arriving in the Arctic, with essentially no stored fat.
+- The female Baird's Sandpiper lays a clutch of eggs that together weigh more than her own body mass in just 4 days, shortly after arriving in the Arctic.